Aluminum18/Poly-Shinobi-Public-Information/README.md

 ## Secondary Weapon
 Support weapons with various function.
 In game [clip](https://youtu.be/6F2OttIxsrE)
 ## Combat Motion Variation
-The next combat motion is depend on previous motion.
+The next combat motion is depended on previous motion.
 In game [clip](https://youtu.be/OsKiRr1BobU)

 It is configurable by Node Graph.
 ![image](https://github.com/Aluminum18/Project-Dungeon-Public-Information/assets/14157400/33a01908-e9ec-432d-8591-326ba86b89a9)